agilira/chiron/FORMS.md

 # Form Elements

-Chiron includes comprehensive styling for all form elements, inspired by the **Hashicorp Design System**.
+Chiron includes comprehensive styling for all form elements.
 Form styles are automatically applied to standard HTML form elements with clean, professional, and accessible design.

 ## Design Principles